Primordial black holes and inflation from double-well potentials: Discussion

 Note that in~\cite{Karam:2022nym}, the oscillations in the spectrum were a consequence of the artificial sharp features in the approximation; in our case, the end of inflation naturally produces sharp features even with a smooth potential.
 The features arise from the high mass scale that dominates the time evolution when the field crosses the bottom of the potential.
 The spectral oscillations are analogous to excitations in preheating, where the field oscillates around its minimum after inflation and the oscillations induce particle production in periodic resonance bands, see \eg~\cite{Kofman:1994rk, Kofman:1997yn, Greene:1997fu}.

 Even though~\eqref{eq:PR_approximation} fails to produce the strong peak, it qualitatively captures another feature of the spectrum: the presence or absence of a dip at the SR--USR boundary.
 Looking at~\eqref{eq:PR_approximation}, the field velocities $\dot \phi$ in the two terms have the same sign in roll-over, but different signs in roll-back, since there the field changes direction before entering the CR regime.
 The roll-over case then experiences destructive interference from the two terms, producing a dip, while such behaviour is absent in roll-back, and thus no dip is formed.
 A dip could be detectable in future $\mu$-distortion experiments~\cite{Ozsoy:2021pws} or 21 cm observations~\cite{Balaji:2022zur}.
 In light of our results, such observations could distinguish roll-over and roll-back-type models from each other.
-However, loop corrections have been shown to significantly reduce the depth of the dip~\cite{Franciolini:2023lgy}.

 Recently, the suggestion that one-loop corrections may rule out single-field inflationary scenarios for PBHs~\cite{Kristiano:2022maq} has sparked an active debate in the literature~\cite{Riotto:2023hoz, Riotto:2023gpm, Firouzjahi:2023ahg, Firouzjahi:2023aum, Kristiano:2022maq, Kristiano:2023scm, Choudhury:2023vuj, Choudhury:2023jlt, Choudhury:2023rks, Franciolini:2023lgy}.
-The most recent study~\cite{Franciolini:2023lgy} showed that although appreciable one-loop corrections can be generated, they are not in conflict with the CMB in models producing a significant PBH abundance.
+The recent study~\cite{Franciolini:2023lgy} showed that although appreciable one-loop corrections can be generated, they do not conflict with the CMB in models producing a significant PBH abundance.
 The general claim is that, assuming single-field inflation, an enhanced peak in the power spectrum at small scales resulting from an extended period of USR will induce large corrections at the CMB scales.
 The duration of USR is related to the heights of power spectra during the first and second inflationary SR/CR periods.
 In the double-well scenarios, the duration of the USR period can be significantly shorter than in the quasi-inflection point ones, suggesting that the one-loop corrections may be diminished when compared to the quasi-inflection point scenarios.
-However, a dedicated study would be required to confirm this claim.
+However, a dedicated study would be required to confirm this claim.\footnote{Soon after the submission of the initial version of the paper, it was shown that including boundary terms leads to a volume-suppressed one-loop correction.}